opensearch-project/project-website/_posts/2024-05-07-opentelemetry-metrics-visualization.md

 ![New Data Table Visualization](/assets/media/blog-images/2024-05-07-opentelemetry-metrics-visualization/visualize_create_data-table.png){:class="img-centered"}

 We are asked to select the index or saved search as data source.
-For our table, we can use the entire OpenTelemetry metrics index.
+For our table, we can use the entire OTel metrics index.
 Let's take a look at the finished table and then walk through the steps required to generate it.

 ![K8s Pods and Containers per Namespace](/assets/media/blog-images/2024-05-07-opentelemetry-metrics-visualization/table_metric_unique-pod-names.png){:class="img-centered"}